MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/exploratory-experience-trial.md

 > [!NOTE]
 > If your organization is ineligible for the Microsoft Teams Exploratory Experience offer, you won't see the **Let users install trial apps and services** switch.

-### Manage trial availability for a user with a license that includes Teams
+### Manage offer availability for a user with a license that includes Teams

 A user who is assigned a license that includes Teams is not eligible for this offer.
 When the Teams service plan is enabled, the user can sign in and use Teams.
 If the service plan is disabled, the user cannot sign in and this offer isn't available.